349th Air Mobility Wing

-The 349th Air Mobility Wing is an Air Reserve Component of the United States Air Force.
+The 349th Air Mobility Wing (349 AMW) is an Air Reserve Component of the United States Air Force.
 It is assigned to the Fourth Air Force, Air Force Reserve Command, stationed at Travis Air Force Base, California.
 The 349th AMW is an associate unit of the 60th Air Mobility Wing, Air Mobility Command (AMC) and if mobilized the wing is gained by AMC.

 The 349th Air Mobility Wing is the largest associate wing in the United States Air Force Reserve Command.
-349th AMW personnel fly the C-5M Super Galaxy, C-17 Globemaster III and KC-10 Extender.
+349th AMW personnel fly the C-5M Super Galaxy, C-17 Globemaster III, and KC-46 Pegasus.
 The missions of the aircrews include airlifting personnel and material worldwide as well as aerial refueling a wide variety of aircraft.

 The mission of the 349th AMW is to "generate and sustain combat-ready mobility Airmen."
 This makes the wing responsible for training almost 2,700 reservists who work side-by-side with their active duty partners in the 60th Air Mobility Wing, also stationed at Travis.